FollowTheProcess/followtheprocess.github.io/content/posts/just.md

 ## Just

-Just is like make but more focussed on being a command runner rather than a fully fledged build system.
+Just is like make but more focused on being a command runner rather than a fully fledged build system.
 It let's you do a few cool things that are either impossible or tricky to do in make!

 Just is available in all sorts of ways, if you're on macOS you can get it with [homebrew]: